-People with bipolar disorder experience severe high and low moods.
-These are called manic (or hypomanic) and depressive episodes.
-However, with the right treatment, many people with bipolar disorder can have healthy relationships.
+People with bipolar disorder experience periods of extremely high or low mood.
+These are called manic (or hypomanic) episodes and depressive episodes, respectively.
+The right treatment can help many people with bipolar disorder maintain healthy relationships.

-This article discusses how bipolar disorder may impact relationships.
+This article discusses how bipolar disorder may affect relationships.
 It also provides relationship tips for a person with bipolar disorder and their partner.

-Well-managed bipolar disorder need not be a barrier to healthy, long term partnerships.
+Bipolar disorder need not be a barrier to healthy, long-term partnerships.

 There are many ways to treat bipolar disorder.
 A combination of medication and psychotherapy often successfully reduces symptoms.